 The 2016 Consolidated Appropriations Act mandates a cut for Medicare and Medicaid reimbursements to the Technical Component (TC) portion of reimbursements for X-Ray services utilizing computed radiography (CR) and analogue (film) as opposed to using digital radiography (DR).
-Cuts to CR began January 1, 2018 at 7% and will escalate in 2023 to 10%.
+Cuts to CR will begin in 2018 at 7% and escalate in 2023 to 10%.
 The TC comprises about 75% of a practice's reimbursement under Medicare and Medicaid for services rendered.